ajn123/Python_Tutorial/README.md

-Python Introduction
+Python 2 Introduction
 ===================

+#All of these notes were done using pythion version 2.7.5

 This repository has all my notes on python and corresponding tests

 ### I Hope to cover all these topics as I attempt to learn python
 * Dictionary
 * Lists
 * Unit Testing